-- The rocker switch to operate the entrance step is installed on the bottom right in the area of the sliding door or on the kitchenette, to the left of the sliding door. - If the entrance step has not been properly retracted and locked into place, a warning tone is heard when the ignition is switched on.
+- $\triangleright~$ The rocker switch to operate the entrance step is installed on the bottom right in the area of the sliding door. - If the entrance step has not been properly retracted and locked into place, a warning tone is heard when the ignition is switched on.